danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 4. **Technical questions/issues**
     * `let cir = 360/num*(frameCount%num);` <br> with the modulo operator[^modulo] (%) that computes the remainder after division, explain what this line means and does?
 5. **Other conceptual questions**
-    * Where do you often see this icon?
+    * Where do you often see this icon and what's your experience?
-    * What do you know about this icon?
+    * If this icon is something related to waiting (or wasting) time, how much do you know about the time(s) in relation to machines?
-    * What can't you see?
+    * One of the important aspects of machine times is about synchronization, can you describe your experience in relation to synchronization processes?
 </div>

 ## Source code